Sorting in Networks: Adversity and Structure: Introduction

-We contribute to the knowledge on sorting under externalities by building upon \textcite{de_marti_segregation_2016}.
+We contribute to the knowledge on sorting under externalities by building upon \cite{de_marti_segregation_2016}.
 In terms of equilibrium outcomes we remove their requirement that either one or all agents of a given type are linked to all other agents of the same type (i.e. respectively a star or a clique).
-Such a requirement imposes an unrealistic structure implying that an agent may possess infinitely many links.\footnote{Infinite number of links occur when there are many agents of same type - at least one agent links with all other.} Furthermore, we provide a complete characterization of pairwise (Nash) equilibria for moderate externalities.
+This requirement imposes an unrealistic structure implying that an agent may possess infinitely many links in large networks.
+Furthermore, we provide a complete characterization of pairwise (Nash) equilibria for moderate externalities.
 Furthermore, we demonstrate that for large populations sorting constitutes the unique strongly stable outcome under asymptotic independence of externalities.
 Thus we advance their results on sorting by making them apply more widely by allowing for variation in structures of the subnetworks and for multiple types of agents (see details accompanying each result) while keeping the number of links bounded for each agent.
-The divergence in results from \textcite{de_marti_segregation_2016} are driven by their choice of modeling complementarity as endogenous while ours is exogenous.\footnote{The endogenous complementarity implies that sorting may be self-reinforcing as the incentive to sort increases in other agents tendency to sort.} Other essential differences are: we employ convex costs where they use linear, and; we use pairwise Nash stability which is stricter than their pairwise stability.\footnote{Pairwise Nash stability allows for substitution of partners.
-For instance when there are no externalities then pairwise stability does not always predict sorting despite the conditions of \textcite{becker_theory_1973} being satisfied.}
+The divergence in results from \cite{de_marti_segregation_2016} are driven by their choice of modeling complementarity as endogenous while ours is exogenous.\footnote{The endogenous complementarity of \cite{de_marti_segregation_2016} implies that sorting may be self-reinforcing as the incentive to sort increases in other agents tendency to sort.} Other essential differences are: we employ convex costs where they use linear, and; we use pairwise Nash stability which is stricter than their pairwise stability as it allows for substitution of partners.